Pākaraka

-Pākaraka, previously known as, Okehu, Maxwelltown, and most recently Maxwell, is a farming and lifestyle community 20 km west of Whanganui, on the North Island of New Zealand.
+Pākaraka, previously known as Okehu, Maxwelltown, and most recently Maxwell, is a farming and lifestyle community 20 km west of Whanganui, on the North Island of New Zealand.

 Toponymy

-Local Māori knew the area as Pakaraka ("an abundance of karaka trees").
+Local Māori knew the area as Pākaraka ("an abundance of karaka trees").
 Europeans first settled the area in the mid-1800s; they named the settlement "Maxwelltown", after Sergeant George Maxwell.
 Maxwell's actions in this location during Tītokowaru's War were described by Colonel George Stoddart Whitmore as follows:

 I wish particularly to mention the extreme gallantry of Sergt G. Maxwell of the Kai Iwi Cavalry, who himself sabred two and shot one of the enemy...

-This report omittied that the party that was attacked was made up of children aged between six and twelve who were out pig hunting.
+This report omitted that the party that was attacked was made up of children aged between six and twelve who were out pig hunting.

-The Wanganui Herald and the reporter were sued for libel and, after gathering evidence and witness statements, the case was heard in the High Court in London.
-Which found the case proved and the newspaper was fined five thousand pounds.
-The report on the trial was collated into a book which is in the Alexander Turnbull library.
+In 1883, George William Rusden published a three-volume History of New Zealand, with many passages which distressed colonialists.
+One such passage asserted that Lieutenant John Bryce and Sergeant G. Maxwell had dashed upon women and children at Nukumara and had ‘cut them down gleefully and with ease’.
+At the time of publication, Bryce was Minister for Native Affairs.
+Bryce sued Rusden for libel in the High Court in London, winning his case on the grounds that, although he was in command of Sergeant Maxwell at the time of the killings, he did not personally participate in the killings and there were no women among the victims.
+Rusden's history was suppressed.
+Bryce was awarded £5,000 in damages, a vast sum at that time.

 The area was known as Maxwelltown until 1927, and then just Maxwell.
 In 2020, the local hapū—Ngā Rauru—partnered with Whanganui District Council to have the name of Maxwell changed.

 History

 The area in the 1960s offered good pig hunting sites due to the local heavy scrub.
 The town offers a range of activities, such as the local art gallery (Black Sands Studio), the church, swimming pool, and the newly renovated Birch Park Pool, which is situated towards the Taranaki.
-The area is heavily Forested.
+The area is heavily forested.
 Maxwell beach is a popular attraction as well; many come to see the small waterfall that runs from the farmland to the shore.